Loans

 Private (Alternative) Loans

-Please be aware with the Private (Alternative) Loans that you cannot consolidate them with any of the federal loans, plus you will not have as flexible repayment options and terms.
+Numerous financial institutions offer private educational loan programs to assist students with educational expenses.
+All private educational loan programs are based on creditworthiness and may require a credit-worthy cosigner for approval of loans.
+Be aware with the Private (Alternative) Loans that you cannot consolidate them with any of the federal loans.
 These loans also would not qualify for the public service forgiveness programs.

 Lenders may offer a type of private educational loan that does not require school certification.
 Borrowing this type of private educational loan may have a serious negative impact on your existing financial aid package and could result in a reduction of your federal loan(s) and/or work study.
 Please contact the Financial Aid Office before borrowing one of these loans.